Stephen Miller: Wider influence

-Miller's clout at the Department of Justice (DOJ) was striking—a non-lawyer could hold sway over the attorney general.
+Trump aides said Miller's clout at the Department of Justice (DOJ) was striking—a non-lawyer could hold sway over the attorney general.
 Pam Bondi, Trump's nominee to serve as attorney general following Matt Gaetz's withdrawal, successfully advocated for Trump to nominate her ally Hillsborough County sheriff Chad Chronister as his administrator of the Drug Enforcement Administration.
 Miller was critical of Chronister, who withdrew his nomination.
 According to journalists Carol Leonnig and Aaron Davis in their book Injustice (2025), Miller pressured acting deputy attorney general Emil Bove to act more vigorously in dismissing officials at the Federal Bureau of Investigation, citing the bureau's nominal director, Kash Patel.
 Defying and contradicting DOJ court papers that asserted "administrative error", Miller told reporters in April 2025 that Kilmar Abrego Garcia, a Salvadoran national, was not mistakenly deported.
 The following month, he stated that the Trump administration was considering suspending habeas corpus for immigrants.
-In May 2025, Axios reported that Miller and secretary of homeland security Kristi Noem had set an arrest quota of three thousand people per day; DOJ later denied the existence of a quota in a court case over protests in Los Angeles in June.
+In May 2025, Axios reported that Miller and secretary of homeland security Kristi Noem had set an arrest quota of three thousand people per day; DOJ later denied the existence of a quota in Noem v.
+Vasquez Perdomo, a court case over protests in Los Angeles in June.